gtors/httpj/docs/exceptions.md

 # Exceptions

-This page lists exceptions that may be raised when using HTTPX.
+This page lists exceptions that may be raised when using HTTPJ.

-For an overview of how to work with HTTPX exceptions, see [Exceptions (Quickstart)](quickstart.md#exceptions).
+For an overview of how to work with HTTPJ exceptions, see [Exceptions (Quickstart)](quickstart.md#exceptions).

 ## The exception hierarchy